maskarade/Android-Orma/README.md

 Orma has the following features:

 * Fast as hand-written code with `SQLiteOpenHelper`
-* Annotation-based schema definitions with POJO classes
+* Annotation-based schema definitions with POJO model classes
-* Semi-automatic migration, as well as hand-written migration
+* Semi-automatic migration, as well as hand-written, step-by-step migration
+* Code generation by annotation processing

 ## Getting Started